mosip/documentation/docs/versions/v1.1.0/README.md

 **Release Name**: eSignet

-**Upgrade From**: 1.0.0

 **Release Date**: 22nd September, 2023

 ## Overview

-The 1.1.0 version of eSignet is the third release of eSignet, which mainly focuses on the **Consent Registry** feature.
+The 1.1.0 version of eSignet focuses on the **Consent Registry** feature.

 The consent registry is designed to store user consent on claims and scopes requested during login to a relying party application using eSignet or the Wallet application ([Inji](https://docs.mosip.io/inji/)).